hertzscript/Compiler/README.md

 The HertzScript compiler produces preemptible JavaScript coroutines which conform to the HertzScript specification.

+See the [HertzScript Specification](https://github.com/Floofies/hertzscript-specification) repository for more information.

 # Usage

 There are two different ways to use this: